thiagoa/notes/C.md

 str[0] = '3';
 ```

-The above var declaration works as:

 1. The program loads the string into the constants area;
-2. The program loads the string into the stack, which points at the
+2. The program allocates a pointer to the read-only reference from the
-   read-only reference from constants.
+   constants area.

 For more security, declare the string as a constant: